php-fig/fig-standards/proposed/PSR-Cache.md

 Stacks are a special kind of grouping system that allow cache items to be nested, similar to how folders are nested in filesystems.
 Stacks work by adding a special character to Keys, the slash, which tells the Implementing Library where the nesting points are.
-If the first charactor of the key is not a slash, Stacks behaves exactly like the standard Cache interfaces.
+If the first character of the key is not a slash, Stacks behaves exactly like the standard Cache interfaces.

 > An example key may look like "/Users/Bob/Friends", "/Users/Bob/Friends/Active"